 We only really review ebooks now (epub or mobi is fine), except for comics and art books (best as pdfs).
 Fine to email book files or the download links to us without query.
-If you really want to post something, email and we'll send you an address.
+If you really want to post a print copy, email and we'll send you an address.

 We don't mind being sent self-published books, but if they're more than a few hundred pages long, and by an author we haven't read before, we're unlikely to get around to reviewing them.
 A few other pointers.

 It's only fair to mention that a handful of writers and publishers have been terribly unhappy with our reviews of their work.
 We can be quite blunt.

 Black Static's book reviewer Peter Tennant has offered some excellent advice on submitting work for review.
 In particular check out points eight, nine and ten.

 Our in-house reviewer is Stephen Theaker, with Douglas Ogurek and Rafe McGregor being our most regular contributors, though they tend to focus on film, television and books they've bought themselves.
 Other writers to have contributed to the magazine's review section include Rafe McGregor, Howard Watts, Steve Redwood and John Greenwood.
 We're keen to add more people to the team (and we'd really like to improve its gender balance).
 If you're interested get in touch.

 We would love to receive more books for review from female authors and editors: